Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

-The symplectic topology of cotangent bundles of smooth manifolds and their plumbings (at points) has been studied extensively in the literature, see for example \cite{ase,jas,ekle,etlep,klw}.
-It is natural to consider the next simplest case, namely the plumbings of cotangent bundles of manifolds which intersect with each other cleanly along smooth submaifolds of dimension $\geq1$ \cite{maa2}.
-In \cite{sw}, Smith and Wemyss studied the plumbings of two copies of $T^\ast S^3$ along a circle which is unknotted in both core spheres.
-These $6$-dimensional Weinstein manifolds $W_k$ are known as \textit{double bubble plumbings} and their geometries depend on the identifications of the normal bundle of the intersecting circle, which are parametrized by $k\in\mathbb{Z}$.
-Under mirror symmetry, the double bubble plumbings correspond to certain local Calabi-Yau $3$-folds which contain two floppable $(-1,-1)$-curves meeting at a point.
-The wrapped Fukaya categories $\mathcal{W}(W_k;\mathbb{K})$ of $W_k$ over an arbitrary field $\mathbb{K}$ are computed in \cite{alp} using a fiberwise version of the partially wrapped Fukaya category introduced by Abouzaid-Auroux \cite{aah}, combined with the categorical localization induced by stop removal \cite{gps}.
-The same computational techniques actually generalize to $A_n$ plumbings of cotangent bundles of spheres along unknotted circles, and they correspond, under mirror symmetry, to crepant resolutions of certain $cA_n$ singularities.
+The symplectic topologies of cotangent bundles of smooth manifolds and their plumbings (at points) have been studied extensively in the literature, see for example \cite{ase,jas,ekle,etlep,klw}.
+It is natural to consider the next simplest case, namely the plumbings of cotangent bundles of manifolds which intersect with each other cleanly along smooth submaifolds of dimension $\geq1$, where some foundational results have been established by Abouzaid \cite{maa2}.
+In \cite{sw}, Smith and Wemyss studied the plumbings of two copies of $T^\ast S^3$ along a circle that is unknotted in both core spheres.
+These $6$-dimensional Weinstein manifolds $W_k$ are known as \textit{double bubble plumbings} and their geometries depend on the identifications of the normal bundle of the intersecting unknot, which are parametrized by $k\in\mathbb{Z}$.
+Under mirror symmetry, the double bubble plumbings correspond to certain local Calabi-Yau $3$-folds containing two floppable $(-1,-1)$-curves meeting at a point.
+The wrapped Fukaya categories $\mathcal{W}(W_k;\mathbb{K})$ of $W_k$ over an arbitrary field $\mathbb{K}$ are computed in \cite{alp} as localizations of a fiberwise version of the partially wrapped Fukaya category introduced earlier by Abouzaid-Auroux \cite{aah}.
+The same computational techniques actually generalize to many $A_n$ plumbings of cotangent bundles of $3$-dimensional lens spaces along circles, and they correspond, under mirror symmetry, to crepant resolutions of certain $cA_n$ singularities.

-In this paper, we study a more general class of plumbings of spherical $3$-manifolds along circles, in the sense that \begin{itemize} \item the plumbing diagram is cyclic instead of linear, \item the spherical $3$-manifolds are no longer required to be $S^3$. \end{itemize} More precisely, consider the total space of a Morse-Bott fibration
+In this paper, we study a different class of plumbings of $3$-dimensional lens spaces along circles, in the sense that the plumbing diagram is cyclic instead of linear.
+More precisely, consider the total space of a Morse-Bott fibration